 Insert the correct terminology in the job descriptions and in a “core competencies” section where you can list your top relevant teaching skills.
 Keywords can include classroom management, play-based learning, phonemic instruction, guided reading, and cooperative learning.

-3. Target your early childhood teacher resume towards job postings
+3. Target your early childhood teacher resume toward the job postings you selected

 An Early Childhood Teacher Resume Needs to Stand Out